liesnikov/extensible-elaborator/paper/main.md

 This has proved to be a profitable design decision for GHC, as is indicated, for example in the following talk by @jonesTypeInferenceConstraint2019 as well as in a few published sources [@vytiniotisOutsideInModularType2011; @jonesPracticalTypeInference2007].

 However, in the land of dependently-typed languages constraints are much less principled.
-Agda has a lot of constraints.
+Agda has [a family of constraints](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Monad/Base.hs#L1064-L1092) that grew organically, currently that's 17 constructors.
 Idris technically [has constraints](https://github.com/idris-lang/Idris2/blob/e673d05a67b82591131e35ccd50fc234fb9aed85/src/Core/UnifyState.idr) with the only two constructors are equality constraints of sequence of terms.
-We discuss this further in [Related Work section](#related_work)
+We discuss this further in [Related Work section](#section_related_work)

 ## Type-checking function application in the presence of implicit arguments ##